 A contract package contains the forms from the award package that you return to Mass Cultural Council to initiate payment on your grant.
 The forms that you may be required to return to Mass Cultural Council are listed below.
 If any of the items listed below are missing from your contract package when you return it to Mass Cultural Council, your grant payment will be delayed.
 Mass Cultural Council will only release your grant payment when the contract package is complete.

 A completed contract package may consist of the following:

 Why do I have to submit a budget with my contract when I already submitted one with my application?

 The budget that you submitted with your application reflects your revenue and expense projections at the time you prepared the application — generally a period of 6-8 months prior to the time you’re asked to sign a contract.
 By asking for an updated budget at the time the contract is executed, we ensure that we receive the most up-to-date financial information related to your grant.
 An updated budget is a required component of your completed contract package.

 How long does it take to receive payment?

 Once we receive your completed contract package, it takes 4 to 6 weeks to generate a payment if there have been no changes to your organization’s name or address since the last time a payment was received from the Mass Cultural Council.
 It may take an additional 2 weeks if any changes have occurred or you are a new grant recipient.
-New grant recipients will need to complete a Terms and Conditions and W-9 Form, and Electronic Funds Transfer Form (EFT) before we can generate your payment.
+New grant recipients will need to complete a Terms and Conditions, W-9 Form, and Electronic Funds Transfer Form (EFT) before we can generate your payment.
 See more information about the Terms and Conditions and W-9 Form below.